Frequently Asked Questions

 14. What should I submit for writing samples or clips?

-M.S. and M.A. applicants must submit two or three examples of their journalistic or other written work in support of their application.
+M.S. and M.A. applicants must submit three examples of their journalistic or other written work in support of their application.
 Upload these samples (in PDF or Word format) into our online application.
 Please submit no more than a total of 15 pages.
 We will not accept, via post, any clips or writing samples, permanently bound or laminated work, notebooks, magazines, newspapers, books, etc. Do not submit work you have not written and copyedited yourself.
 For applicants who do not have clips, the admission committee wants to see writing samples that demonstrate your ability to distill, analyze, and interpret information, e.g. blogs, press releases, or short writing samples.
 The pieces you submit do not have to be published, but should be journalistic in style.
 If you do not have any writing clips, you can use the content of your academic pieces and transform them into a piece intended for public consumption.

 For any audio or multimedia video clips, please post your work to an appropriate web site, e.g. YouTube.com or Vimeo.com.
 We strongly recommend you shorten your hyperlink using http://bitly.com.
 Please upload a document (word or PDF) with the correct link to your audio or video clips.
 Your broadcast clips should be no longer than 3 minutes long.
 We will not accept any DVD or CD disks with audio or video clips.
 Any materials submitted that do not meet these criteria will not be considered.